chibiboba/JS-120/JS 129/JS 129 study guide.md

    - Function definition that starts with word `function` at beginning of statement.

-   - Function declaration binds a function to an identifier, declares the existence of the function.
+   - Function declaration binds a function to an **identifier**(variable name), declares the existence of the function.

    - Function declarations can't be anonymous.
    - Function declarations are **hoisted**: can be called before function is defined.